 I have been a licensed Professional Hunter in Zambia since 2009 after completing the requisite three-year apprenticeship under the guidance of Richard Bellcross and Andrew Baldry.
 I am a full member of the Professional Hunters' Association of Zambia (PHAZ) and the Safari Hunting Outfitters' Association of Zambia (SHOAZ).
 I am also an Honorary Wildlife Police Officer with the Zambia Department of National Parks and Wildlife.

-I operate mainly out of my unfenced private area, Munyamadzi Game Reserve, in the Lower Luangwa Valley but conduct hunting safaris in the Kafue, Bangweulu and most wilderness areas in Zambia.
+I operate mainly out of my unfenced private area, Munyamadzi Game Reserve, in the Lower Luangwa Valley and have recently gained exclusive marketing and hunting rights on the neighbouring Kazumba Game Ranch.
+I also conduct hunting safaris in other parts of the Luangwa, the Kafue, Bangweulu and most wilderness areas in Zambia.
 I have experience guiding hunts for dangerous game with bow-and-arrow and enjoy the challenge of stalking cryptic and skittish species such as bushbuck and roan antelope.

-When I'm not hunting I enjoy fishing in the Lower Zambezi, playing with my chainsaws and welding machine and travelling to Europe to visit family and friends.
+When I'm not hunting I enjoy spending time with my son, fishing in the Lower Zambezi, playing with my chainsaws and travelling to Europe to visit family and friends.